 Small business owners juggle many responsibilities.
-According to the U.S. Small Business Administration, there are 31.7 million small businesses in the United States alone.
+According to the U.S. Small Business Administration, there are over 30 million in the United States alone.
 Whether you are self-employed, have a startup, run family business or a franchise, it can be a balancing act when creating a budget for your company.

 By making and managing a business budget, you will be able to set clear goals and allocate resources so that you can successfully generate a profit.
 What’s more, it can help you control your spending and forecast the money coming in.